If you don’t know anything about football, simply use one of our talking points below.

 If the player has a foreign-sounding surname and is well known for his silky skills, then doubting his ability to cope with the physicality of the English game should be your first course of action.

-If a team manages to string five passes together, automatically assume that they are playing Tiki-taka.
+If a team manages to string five passes together, you should presume that they are playing Tiki-taka.

 Team X won because of anti-football tactics.